Doctor examining patient's lower back

 What happens after a lumbar discectomy?

-The surgery is usually an outpatient procedure.
+The surgery is often an outpatient procedure.
 This means you can go home the same day.
-You will probably need to stay for a couple of hours after the procedure.
+You'll likely need to stay for a few hours after the procedure.
 Make sure you have someone who can drive you home.

 Your healthcare provider will give you instructions about how you can use your back.
 You might need to limit lifting or bending.
 Your provider might have you wear a back brace for a limited time after the procedure.
-Most people can go back to work within a week or so.
-You may need physical therapy after surgery to help strengthen your back.
+Most people can go back to work in a week or so.
+You may need physical therapy after surgery to help make your back stronger.

 Sometimes the procedure causes slightly more pain for a while.
-But you can take pain medicines to ease the pain.
+But you can take pain medicines to ease the pain as directed.
 Usually this goes away quickly.
 Your pain should become less than it was before your surgery.

 Make sure to follow all your provider’s instructions and keep your follow-up appointments.